 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2011-2012 academic year (see the next item below), use the 2011-2012 academic year's CDS Question B1 cohort.)
+(Note: If the data being reported are final figures for the 2013-2014 academic year (see the next item below), use the 2013-2014 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
 Aid that is non-need-based but that was used to meet need should be reported in the need-based aid columns.
-(For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)
+(For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-needbased scholarship or grant aid" on the last page of the definitions section.)

-H1 2012-2013 2011-2012

-estimated final

-Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below:
+H1 2014-2015 estimated 2013-2014 final Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: х

 Which needs-analysis methodology does your institution use in awarding institutional aid?
+H3

-Н3 Federal methodology (FM) X
+H3 Federal methodology (FM) Х

 H3 Institutional methodology (IM)

 H3 Both FM and IM